 You may be aware of the physical and emotional symptoms of stress such as headaches, stomachaches, and anxiety.
-But did you know that stress can also affect your oral, or mouth, health?* It’s important to pinpoint the causes of your stress and know your body's early warning signs.
+But did you know that stress can also affect your oral health?1 It’s important to pinpoint the causes of your stress and know your body's early warning signs.
 It’s also smart to take steps to reduce your stress.

 Stress can affect your oral health in a number of ways:

 - Jaw issues, or disorders of the jaw joint or chewing muscles.
 These can cause pain around the ear or face.

 - Teeth grinding, or bruxism.
 This can happen during the day, especially when you're concentrating, or at night while you sleep.